 Several patterns have emerged recently in the way the Council uses travelling missions.
 One has to do with timing: in the first several years it seems that the decision to undertake the mission, the actual visit and the subsequent publication of the relevant report happened in quick succession.
 The reports, in particular, were literally written on the flight back and were published just days after the Council delegation returned to New York.
 More recently, the whole process has tended to be much slower and less efficient.
 It usually takes several weeks and sometimes months for Council members to agree on the destination, duration and the timing of a visiting mission, with some mission reports coming out two years or more after the visit takes place.

 For several years, because of the significant lapses of time separating the first suggestion for a visiting mission and the actual deployment of the mission, Council missions seemed to have lost much of their preventive or even reactive edge and mostly have become information-gathering exercises.
 This trend appeared to be reversed in 2016 and 2017, when five missions were undertaken during each year relatively quickly.
-In 2018 the pace of deciding to travel and conducting the visit seems to have slowed down, with three missions undertaken in the course of a year.
+In 2018 the pace of deciding to travel and conducting the visit dipped, with three missions undertaken in the course of a year.
 In 2019, however, this pace picked up again with five visiting missions occurring throughout the year.

 Overall, however, the variety and changeability of the visiting missions over the years suggest that this remains a very flexible tool for the Council, and that it is up to the ingenuity of Council members in general, and the missions’ lead(s) in particular, as to how to add the most value to the missions themselves to favourably impact the situations on the agenda of the Council.